Last Updated on April 26, 2023

 Sport's Degrees Online's Bryan Haggerty had the chance to catch up with Professor Zack Damon, Assistant Professor of Sport Management at the University of Central Arkansas.
 Dr. Damon offered his thoughts about the evolution of Leadership and Organizational Theory in Sport, advice on how to choose the right sport management program and tips on setting yourself up for success in the sports industry.

-Professor Zack Damon earned his PhD in Sport Management from Texas A&M University.
-His research interests include organizational and leadership theory in sport, specifically examining leadership in sport organizations as well as follower development.
+Dr. Zack Damon is an Assistant Professor of Sport Management at Texas Tech University.
+He earned his PhD in Sport Management from Texas A&M University, and his research interests include organizational and leadership theory in sport.
 Professor Damon's goal is to assist practitioners in the industry through research and consulting opportunities geared around organizational performance and management.

 Sports Degrees Online: Professor Damon – while earning your PhD in Sport Management, you completed your thesis is Leadership and Organizational Theory.
 Can you talk a bit about your research interests, and how changes in approaches to leadership are changing the sports industry?